Business communication skills that every professional needs

 Business writing skills

-A common mistake that people make when writing in a business setting is trying too hard to sound smart.
-Business writing should be formal, but it should also be clear.
 Don’t use abbreviations or any of the silly phrases that you’d use on social media.
-However, you also don’t want to turn every memo or email into a PhD thesis.
+However, you don’t want to turn every memo or email into a PhD thesis.

-The best written communication skill that you can possess is the ability to convey a message in a clear and concise manner.
-Craft messages that give the intended audience exactly the information that they need to know.
+The best-written communication skill is the ability to convey a message clearly and concisely.
+Craft messages that give the intended audience exactly the information they need to know.
 Avoid uncertainty or excessive wordiness.
-Afterall, most business professionals are busy.
+After all, most business professionals are busy.

 Being able to adjust your tone in writing can be a bit trickier than in speech.
 Practice writing in a motivational tone (commonly used for LinkedIn posts in case you need a reference point), serious or formal tones (for writing related to HR, policy, or legal topics in business), and friendly tones (to use with leads and coworkers).